EFFECTIVE September 1, 2013

 Right to Notice of Breach of Privacy.
-We will notify in writing you whenever we discover that your protected health information has been improperly used or shared, or we reasonably believe there may have been a breach of your privacy.
-We will notify promptly, no later than 60 days after discovery of the breach.
+We will notify you in writing whenever we discover that your protected health information has been improperly used or shared, or we reasonably believe there may have been a breach of your privacy.
+We will notify you promptly, no later than 60 days after discovery of the breach.
 The notice will describe in plain language what happened, when it happened, when we discovered the breach, and what type of protected health information was involved.
-We will tell you what steps you should take to protect yourself from potential harm from the breach and described what we are doing to investigate the breach, to mitigate harm to you, and to protect against any further breach.
-We will also tell you whom to contact to ask questions or learn further details.
+We will tell you what steps you should take to protect yourself from potential harm from the breach and describe what we are doing to investigate the breach, to mitigate harm to you, and to protect against any further breach.
+We will also tell you who to contact to ask questions or learn further details.

 Right to File a Complaint.
 If you would like to submit a comment or complaint about our privacy practices, or obtain additional information about our privacy practices, you can do so by sending a letter outlining your concerns to the person listed below.
-You will not be penalized or otherwise retaliated against for filing a complaint
+You will not be penalized or otherwise retaliated against for filing a complaint.

 Casco Bay EyeCare, LLC